Blindrr-zz/Programming/README.md

 # Programming
-Some codes activities to learn Python and JS
+Some activities to learn Python and JS